mjackson/unpkg/client/About.md

 unpkg is a free, best-effort service and cannot provide any uptime or support guarantees.

 I do my best to keep it running, but sometimes things go wrong.
 Sometimes there are network or provider issues outside my control.
 Sometimes abusive traffic temporarily affects response times.
-Sometimes I break things by doing something dumb, but I try not to.
+Sometimes I break things by doing something bonkers, but I try not to.

 The goal of unpkg is to provide a hassle-free CDN for npm package authors.
 It's also a great resource for people creating demos and instructional material.
 However, if you rely on it to serve files that are crucial to your business, you should probably pay for a host with well-supported infrastructure and uptime guarantees.